48 Years of Aero Modeling Tradition

 Once the Flyer models are done, the flying phase begins.
 This is the most satisfying stage of the project for instructors as well as students.
 The competition is simple. dollar bills are hung from the ceiling roughly six to eight feet apart.
 Each youngster gets to fly his model, one at a time, and trims his plane with the goal of hitting the dollar or the string attached to it.
-Of course, he keeps the prize if he hits it!
+Of course, they kept the prize if hit!
 The planes are trimmed with a small amount of clay in the nose to keep them from climbing.
 After each flight, the instructors discuss each plane's performance, suggesting any improvements possible in balance or launching techniques.
 Each participant then gets to fly again.

 The fly-off has proven to be the most eagerly awaited part of the project.
 This is evidence of the interest and enthusiasm kids have to see the planes perform well.
-Without doubt the project would not be nearly as successful without the attention given to each kid, his or her plane, and its flight.
+Without doubt the project would not be nearly as successful without the attention given to each kid, their plane, and its flight.

 Howard McEntee Memorial Award